 Our residents now enjoy a paved, easy access experience at both our Petersville and Harrison Township convenience stations.
 They also enjoy expanded recycling options every Saturday.
 Cost savings to the District (with the Long Road closure and Harrison opening) exceed \$35,000/year.
-No problems were encountered in 2016
+A metal bin was added in January 2017 to the Harrison Township site.